Bio.Application package

 Module contents

-General mechanisms to access applications in Biopython (OBSOLETE).
+General mechanisms to access applications in Biopython (DEPRECATED).

 This module is not intended for direct use.
 It provides the basic objects which are subclassed by our command line wrappers, such as: